Concerning a conjecture of Taketomi-Tamaru: outline of proof

 Below we detail for which types of 2-step nilpotent Lie groups the above arguments come together.
-In a generic sense, many algebras simultaneously \begin{itemize} \item admit a soliton metric and \item have smallest possible derivation algebra. \end{itemize} These two facts combined allow us to realize our counterexample.
+In a generic sense, many algebras simultaneously \begin{itemize} \item admit a soliton metric and \item have smallest possible derivation algebra. \end{itemize} These two facts combined give the existence of a counterexample.
+However, putting your finger on a counterexample is significantly more challenging than one might example - see Example \ref{example: 9-dimensional nilpotent}.